-Our Corporate Governance Guidelines include a policy for the review and approval of all transactions involving the Company and related parties by the Nominating and Corporate Governance Committee.
+Our Corporate Governance Guidelines include a policy for the review and approval of all transactions involving the Company and related parties by the Nominating Committee.
 Under the policy, related parties mean our executive officers and Directors and stockholders owning in excess of five percent (5%) of our Common Stock, as well as any such person's immediate family members.
 The policy also covers entities that are owned or controlled by related parties, or entities in or of which related parties have a substantial ownership interest or control.
 The policy covers any transaction that is not available to employees or Directors generally and any transaction equal to or exceeding \$120,000 in which related parties have a direct or indirect material interest.

-Under the policy, management will recommend to the Nominating and Corporate Governance Committee any related party transaction to be entered into by the Company, including the proposed aggregate value of the transaction.
-After review, the Committee will approve or disapprove the transaction and management will continue to update the Committee as to any material change to that proposed transaction.
-In the event a related party transaction is entered into by management prior to approval by the Committee, the transaction will be subject to ratification by the Committee.
-If ratification is not forthcoming, management will make all reasonable efforts to cancel or annul the transaction.
+Under the policy, management will recommend to the Nominating Committee any related party transaction to be entered into by the Company, including the proposed aggregate value of the transaction.
+After review, the Nominating Committee will approve or disapprove the transaction and management will continue to update the Nominating Committee as to any material change to that proposed transaction.
+In the event a related party transaction is entered into by management prior to approval by the Nominating Committee, the transaction must either be ratified by the Nominating Committee or management must make all reasonable efforts to cancel or annul the transaction.